dwang520/LeWoS/README.md

 # LeWoS <br/>
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3516856.svg)](https://doi.org/10.5281/zenodo.3516856) <br/>

+GCMex file (became invalide for matlab 2020a and later) for windows64 is updated

 Unsupervised tree leaf-wood classification from point cloud data (for plot-scale data and single trees) <br/>
 --- (An upgraded version is coming soon!) --- <br/>